jamie120/ms4-wild-mile/README.md

 5. Develop an automatic de-list feature, which will change a listings 'isactive' value after a set period of time.
 Link this to the listing token duration.
 6. Set up recurring payment for paid listing tokens.
 7. Display featured listings on the home page - users may decide to purchase 'premium - featured' bolt on to a listing token.
-8. Implement more controls for Admin/Superuser to search & filter active lisings in the 'manage_conversions' template.
+8. Implement more controls for Admin/Superuser
+    * Abilty to search & filter active lisings in the 'manage_conversions' template.
+    * View orders with listing tokens and UUIDs associated, to remove the need to use django admin pages.

 <div align="right">
     <a href="#table-of-contents"> ⇧ Back To Top </a>